Ammar0021/Stream-Scoop/README.md

 ## Testing

-Refer to [testing.md](testing.md) for for scenarios that have been tested to imporve the program
+Refer to [testing.md](testing.md) for scenarios that have been tested to imporve the program

 ## License